 sparsegl()

-Given an input matrix X
+Given an input matrix X, and a response vector

-, a sparse group-lasso regularized linear model is
+y, a sparse group-lasso regularized linear model is

 estimated for a sequence of penalty parameter values.
 The penalty is